ConvertKit Sequences = Mailchimp email campaigns, but better

 Then, click the “Send emails as” field to select one of your existing “From” email addresses.

 Setting the send schedule

-The “Sequence Schedule” settings affect all the emails in your sequence.
-However, you can adjust the send schedule of specific emails through their individual “Send this email” setting.
+The “Sequence Schedule” settings affect all the emails in your Sequence.
+However, you can adjust the Send Days of specific emails through their individual “Send this email” setting.

 Editing preview text

-For more information on these (and how to create a ConvertKit sequence in general), read our guide to creating, sending, and scheduling a sequence.
+For more information on these (and how to create a ConvertKit Sequence in general), read our guide to creating and sending a Sequence.